Ōtāhuhu clinic

 18+ | $55 |

-The GP Clinic at the Langimālie Integrated Family Health Centre in Ōtāhuhu provides effective primary health care for Tongan families, as well as other people living in our community.
-The clinic is part of the Tongan Health Society’s integrated service model, which includes helping with every other aspect of life in Aotearoa.
+The GP Clinic at the Langimālie Family Health Centre in Ōtāhuhu provides quality, everyday healthcare for Tongan families and other members of our local community.
+It’s part of the Tongan Health Society’s integrated approach to care, which supports people in many areas of life in Aotearoa.

 GP clinic